googleinterns/zetasql-lint/docs/checks.md

 ```
 **Linter Output**
 ```
-In line 1, column 101: Lines should be <= 100 characters long
+In line 1, column 101: Lines should be <= 100 characters long [line-limit-exceed]
 ```

 ## statement-semicolon